Margaret Soltan is Professor Emerita at George Washington University, in Washington, DC.

 Soltan made a second appearance on the Lehrer News Hour to talk about Dan Brown’s book, The Lost Symbol.

 You can hear her talk to Radio Poland about her memories of the Polish artist Wojciech Fangor here (click the listen icon).

 Soltan began, in March 2012, a series of lectures on poetry, available to the world via Udemy, a MOOC.
 Her course is part of Udemy’s Faculty Project.
 In October 2015, she had 11,877 students.
 The course is now closed.

-Soltan’s husband is a professor of political science at the University of Maryland.
+Soltan’s husband is a just-retired professor of political science at the University of Maryland.